Postsecondary Leadership Success Program People

 Jacob Kassuba, Zenith Education Group, Virginia

-Jacob Kassuba is the executive director of Zenith Education Group and is responsible for campus operations for the three Altierus Career College campuses.
+Jacob Kassuba is the Vice President at Zenith Education Group and is responsible for campus operations for the three Altierus Career College campuses.
 Previously, Mr. Kassuba was the executive director at the Chesapeake, Virginia, campus, with responsibility for the campuses in Chesapeake, Virginia; Woodbridge, Virginia; South Plainfield, New Jersey; and Southfield, Michigan.
 His leadership focus has been building efficiencies, driving outcomes and developing teams for student-centered educational environments.
 He has led and created a diverse array of projects and initiatives within his school groups around compliance, leadership, accreditation, outcomes, community partnership, enrollment, faculty development and student success.

 Prior to joining Zenith in February 2015, he had more than 13 years of higher education experience in multiple markets throughout the country.
 His previous roles have included instructor, program chair, associate director of education, director of education and campus president.
 Additionally, Mr. Kassuba spent four years at his alma mater as an instructor, tutor and counselor with TRIO Upward Bound, which serves high school students from low-income families and high school students pursuing a path to become first-generation college graduates.
 Being both a first-generation college student and graduate, Mr. Kassuba is especially passionate about what education can do to change an individual’s circumstances.